Separatist movements of India: Dimaraji (1990s–2009)

 The United Liberation Front of Asom and National Socialist Council of Nagaland helped create the Dimasa National Security Force (DNSF) in the early 1990s.
 But most DNSF members surrendered in 1995.
 However Commander-in-Chief Jewel Gorlosa, refused to surrender and launched the Dima Halam Daogah (DHD) an extremist group that functioned in Assam and Nagaland and sought to create a Dimaland or Dimaraji for the Dimasa people.
 After the peace agreement between the DHD and the central government in the year 2003, the group further broke out and Dima Halam Daogah (Jewel) (DHD(J)) also known as Black Widow was born which was led by Jewel Gorlosa.
 The Black Widow's declared objective is to create Dimaraji nation for the Dimasa people in Dima Hasao only.
 However the objective of DHD (Nunisa faction) is to include parts of Cachar, Karbi Anglong, and Nagaon districts in Assam, and sections of Dimapur district in Nagaland.
 In 2009 the group surrendered en masse to the CRPF and local police, 193 cadres surrendering on 2009-09-12 and another 171 on the 13th.

 Nagaland

 In the 1950s, the Naga National Council led a violent unsuccessful insurgency against the Government of India, demanding a separate country for the Naga people, known as Nagalim.
-The secessionist violence decreased considerably after the formation of the Naga-majority Nagaland state, and more militants surrendered after the Shillong Accord of 1975.
+The secessionist violence decreased considerably after the formation of the Naga-majority Nagaland state, and more Naga Army militants surrendered after the Shillong Accord of 1975.
 However, some Nagas operating under the various factions of the National Socialist Council of Nagaland, continue to demand a separate country.

 2014 General Elections of India recorded a voter turnout of more than 87% in Nagaland, which was the highest in India.